FatemaZahra/cicdpipeline-with-jenkins-ssh/README.md

 - Create a 3rd Job in Jenkins: Get the code from main branch and copy (SCP) to the EC2

+  - Run the script to install node with any other required dependencies
+  - The 3rd job must only be triggered if the second job was successful

   ```
   rsync -avz -e "ssh -o StrictHostKeyChecking=no" app ubuntu@52.212.1.3:/home/ubuntu/app
   rsync -avz -e "ssh -o StrictHostKeyChecking=no" environment ubuntu@52.212.1.3:/home/ubuntu/app